 With the delivery of a third stimulus check set to be based around either your 2019 or 2020 taxes, the only way to make sure you receive the correct relief payment is to make sure the information that the IRS holds for you is up to date.
 You might even find you’re eligible for a top up to the stimulus payments you’ve already received, via the Recovery Rebate Credit.

 How to file prior year tax returns

-Contacting the IRS is the obvious first step, so that you can find out exactly what you need to provide and for which years.
+Whatever your reason for having previously neglected to file a return - and regardless of your reason for wanting to do so now - there are a number of ways to file prior year tax returns.
+Contacting the IRS will usually be your first step, so that you can find out exactly what you need to provide and for which years.
 If you have several past-due returns to file, you might have to file returns for the current year and past six years, although your particular circumstances and what the IRS decides will ultimately determine how far back you should file.

 What you need to file prior tax year returns